-You may be one of the fortunate ones; you’ve saved substantial income for your retirement.
-Or perhaps you still have a little ways to go to feel totally secure.
-One thing’s for certain: it’s important to make sure your money lasts comfortably throughout retirement so you can enjoy your post-working years to the fullest.
-Consider:
+You may be one of the fortunate ones, having saved up a substantial amount for your retirement.
+Perhaps, though, you’re still on the road towards feeling totally secure with your retirement.
+Regardless of where you stand, we’re all on the same financial trek towards a comfortable retirement.
+On this journey, it’s important to make sure your money lasts comfortably throughout retirement so you can enjoy your golden years to the fullest.